 - Visit a doctor to have your injuries evaluated – Although you might feel okay after an accident, you should still schedule a visit with your physician to have any injuries documented in the event you pursue an accident injury case.
 Do not delay this step, as this evidence and treatment for injuries is vital!

 - Seek the guidance of an experienced attorney – If your car accident was severe enough and results in serious injuries, total loss of your car, and other factors, your attorney can build a case for a personal injury lawsuit against the other party.
 It is important to find legal guidance from an experienced attorney who has extensive experience in this area, as he will fight for you in court and stop at nothing to pursue the matter fully.

 Contact St. Louis Car Accident Attorney Patrick S. O’Brien

 Driving carefully in the winter is something every driver should take seriously, but because the weather conditions are often the worst when snow or ice are present, accidents are bound to happen.
-If you have been in a car accident, contact St. Louis personal injury attorney Patrick S. O’Brien today to discuss your situation and see how he can help.
+If you have been in a collision, contact St. Louis car accident lawyer Patrick S. O’Brien today to discuss your situation and see how he can help.
+Contact us today.